AdoryVo/AdoryVo/README.md

 -->

 ### What's going on:
+- 🔭 I’m currently working on freelance software development with web technologies like Node.js and MongoDB
 - 🌱 I’m currently learning to use React with Node.js
-- 📫 How to reach me: adoryvo.business@gmail.com
+- 📫 How to reach me: business@adoryvo.com

-#### Profile README Tutorial I used:
+#### Tutorial I used to create this blurb:
 https://www.aboutmonica.com/blog/how-to-create-a-github-profile-readme